kequach/efellows-tag-blocker/README.md

 # efellows-tag-blocker
 Note: Current version only blocks the tag "jura".
 You can adjust this on your own in the file _contentscript.js_ and adding the tags you wish to block to the array _blocklist_.
 Contributions to improve this are welcome!

-An official chrome extension is currently pending.
+An official chrome extension can be found [here](https://chrome.google.com/webstore/detail/e-fellows-tag-blocker/phpledkfijaogamgelgikggoafdmjajo?hl=en-GB&authuser=0).

 ## Local installation